Diamond buying guide: All about certified and non-certified diamonds explained

 November 21, 2022

-On the other hand, there are non-certified diamonds which aren’t necessarily bad.
-It’s just that they do not come with the backing of a third-party verification and you can only depend on the retailer’s word for assessing the value or quality of the diamond.
+On the other hand, non-certified diamonds are not necessarily bad.
+However, they do not include third-party verification.
+In such cases, you depend mainly on the retailer’s word to judge the value and quality.

-Let’s understand the differences between certified and non-certified diamonds, diamond grading labs and more.
-This diamond buying guide will help you make the right choice.
+So, let us clearly understand the difference between certified and non-certified diamonds.
+This diamond buying guide will help you make a confident and informed decision.

 Certified Diamonds

-Simply put, certified diamonds are those which have been graded or certified by a reputable gemological lab.
-The quality and characteristics of the diamonds have been evaluated and the results are recorded in a grading report, more popularly known as a diamond certificate.
+Simply put, a certified diamond is graded by a reputable gemological laboratory.
+The lab evaluates its quality and records the results in a grading report, commonly known as a diamond certificate.

 Gemological Institute of America (GIA)